Greed Works -- Online Algorithms For Unrelated Machine Stochastic Scheduling: Conclusions

 \subsubsection{Acknowledgements.}

-This work was done while all four authors were with the Simons Institute for the Theory of Computing at UC Berkeley.
+This work was started while all four authors were with the Simons Institute for the Theory of Computing at UC Berkeley.
 The authors wish to thank the institute for the financial support and the organizers of the semester on ``Algorithms \& Uncertainty'' for providing a very stimulating atmosphere.
-B. Moseley was employed at Washington University in St. Louis while some of this research was conducted.
-B. Moseley was supported in part by a Google Research Award, a Yahoo Research Award and NSF Grant CCF-1617724.
+A conference publication with preliminary results appeared in the proceedings of IPCO 2017 \cite{IPCO_paper}.
+B.\ Moseley was employed at Washington University in St.\ Louis while some of this research was conducted.
+B.\ Moseley was supported in part by a Google Research Award, a Yahoo Research Award and NSF Grant CCF-1830711, 1824303, and 1733873.
+All authors wish to express their gratitude to the referees for their helpful comments and for challenging us to improve the results.
+Special thanks to Sven J\"ager from TU Berlin, for pointing out a flaw in one of the proofs in a previous version of this paper.

 \begin{APPENDICES}